wwarthen/RomWBW/Source/Doc/SystemGuide.md

 applied when the next SNDPLAY function is invoked.
 The returned Status (A) is a standard HBIOS result code.

-The Note (HL) values correspond to eighth notes.
-Increasing/decreasing the value by 8 results in a full note increment/decrement.
+The Note (HL) values correspond to eighth tones.
+Increasing/decreasing the value by 8 results in a full tone increment/decrement.
 Increasing/decreasing the value by 48 results in a full octave increment/decrement.
 The value 0 corresponds to Bb/A# in octave 0.